grimmelm/nft/nftlaw.md

 statement, just two paragraphs above in the BAYC terms, that "[w]hen you purchase an NFT, **you own the underlying Bored Ape, the Art, completely**."
-If Alice really does "own" the art "completely," then Yuga Labs has nothing left to give and the commercial-use license is superflous.
+If Alice really does "own" the art "completely," then Yuga Labs has nothing left to give and the commercial-use license is superfluous.
 (This is another sign that the statement that Bored Ape NFT owners "own" the artwork, like many other claims about [what users actually own](https://scholarship.law.upenn.edu/penn_law_review/vol165/iss2/2/) when they